 Supermoon Lunar Eclipse 2015

-The moon also turns red during a total lunar eclipse as it’s completely covered by the Earth’s shadow, and the Earth’s atmosphere scatters blue light more than red, so it’s mostly red light from the Sun that manages to pass through Earth’s atmosphere and onto the moon’s surface.
+The moon also turns red during a total lunar eclipse as it’s completely covered by the Earth’s shadow.
+This is because the Earth’s atmosphere scatters blue light more than red, so it’s mostly red light from the Sun that passes through Earth’s atmosphere and onto the moon’s surface.

 Viewing a lunar eclipse is a great reminder of our place in the solar system.
 But it must have been a scary sight for our ancient ancestors to see the moon suddenly turn blood red!